Circle Drive South Project, Canada

-The Circle Drive South project in Saskatoon, Canada, is the largest single public construction project in the city to date.
-Construction work on the $272.5m project began in May 2010 and the road is expected to be open to traffic in October 2012.
+The Circle Drive South project in Saskatoon, Canada, has been the largest single public construction project in the city to date.
+Construction work on the $300m project began in May 2010.

 The ground-breaking ceremony was held on 28 May 2010 in Diefenbaker Park.
-In the south-west corner of the park, a small walkway has been constructed so the public can follow the progress of the six-lane bridge and eight kilometres of connecting freeway.
+In the south-west corner of the park, a small walkway was constructed so the public could follow the progress of the six-lane bridge and eight kilometres of connecting freeway.

-Both commercial and non-commercial vehicles are expected to benefit from the project.
-Once completed, the road project will connect the city with national and international trade routes, and, by reducing travel time, it is forecast that the new road will reduce traffic congestion and harmful gas emissions.
+Both commercial and non-commercial vehicles are benefited from the project.
+The road project connects the city with national and international trade routes, and, by reducing travel time, it is forecast that the new road will reduce traffic congestion and harmful gas emissions.

 Circle Drive South project

 The project is part of the Circle Drive freeway system, which, in turn, is a part of the Provincial and National Highway Systems.
-When finished, the project, together with a new bridge that will be built on the South Saskatchewan River, will complete the freeway system.
+The project, together with a new bridge that was built on the South Saskatchewan River, completes the freeway system.

 The project comprises a six-lane bridge construction and pedestrian and cyclist paths.
-Four interchanges will be built at Idylwyld Drive, Lorne Avenue, Valley Road and 11th Street.
-7km of expressway will be constructed from Clarence Avenue to Clancy Drive.
-The project also consists of four rail-grade separation crossings and noise-reduction walls.
+Five interchanges were built at Idylwyld Drive, Lorne Avenue, Valley Road and 11th Street West, and Preston Avenue South.
+A 10km expressway section was constructed from Clarence Avenue to Clancy Drive.
+The project also consists of three rail-grade separation crossings and noise-reduction walls.

 In June 2010, 11th Street between Avenue W and Circle Drive was closed for two years to allow construction of the Circle Drive / 11th Street interchange.
-Until then, traffic will be diverted along Fletcher Road and Dundonald Avenue.
+Until then, traffic was diverted along Fletcher Road and Dundonald Avenue.

-The expressway will be divided into four to six lanes.
-A pedestrian and cyclist facility will also be created to cross the South Saskatchewan River for access to the MVA Trails.
+The expressway is divided into four to six lanes.
+A pedestrian and cyclist facility has also been created to cross the South Saskatchewan River for access to the MVA Trails.

 Contractors